v3ss0n/goto/README.md

 yet watch for external file modifications.
 If you change files externally, such as through a "git pull" or switching branches, you can use run Invalidate Index to clear the current index so it will be rebuilt when needed or Rebuild Index to rebuild it immediately.

+## Options

+### More Ignored Names

+A whitespace and/or comma separated list of globs (filenames or wildcards) to ignore, applied to both files and directories.
+This can be useful for speeding up the rebuilding of the index.

+Example: `node_modules, *.sql`